Heralded Emission Detection in InAs/ZnSe Quantum Dot Solids Using Time-Correlated Photons: Result

 Fig. \ref{fig2} illustrates the concept, stability of emission, and different approaches for analyzing HED data.
 Three photon “arms” are considered in the measurement: the heralding arm, the sample arm used to excite the sample, and the emission arm, which collects photons emitted by the sample following excitation.
 SPDC sources are not ideal \cite{ramelow2013highly}; in addition to generating true coincidence photon pairs, non-coincidence pairs are also produced, as shown in Fig. \ref{fig2}a.
-Consequently, the emitted sample photons originate from both non-coincidence and coincidence pairs.
+Consequently, the emitted photons originate from both non-coincidence and coincidence pairs.
 The former produces accidental heralding-emission coincidences.
-The cample emission count rates remained stable over the course of the experiment ($\sim$15–18 hours), confirming the sample’s stability under low excitation fluences (see Fig. \ref{fig2}b for 4.7 K and Fig. S4 for all temperatures).
+The sample emission count rates remained stable over the course of the experiment ($\sim$15–18 hours), confirming the sample’s stability under low excitation fluences (see Fig. \ref{fig2}b for 4.7 K).
 At 4.7 K, the heralding arm consistently recorded an average count rate of $\sim3.2 \times 10^6$ counts per second (cps).
 Assuming the sample arm exhibits a similar rate, and accounting for losses through optical elements, the number of excitation photons reaching the sample is estimated to be $1.12 \times 10^6$, corresponding to a photon power of $\sim$275 fW.
-Emitted photons were collected at a rate of $\sim$89 cps (see Supporting Information for all temperatures and details).
+Emitted photons were collected at a rate of $\sim$89 cps (see Supporting Information for details).